Rama-Chunduri/Task-Manager/README.md

 Application: Renaming and refactoring TaskListEdit to TaskList, and adding a getTask function, aligns with SRP by ensuring that the class has a single responsibility.
 Benefits: This change improves code clarity.
 The TaskList class now focuses on managing tasks, and the addition of getTask provides a clear interface for retrieving tasks, promoting a more cohesive and understandable design.

+Added an int parameter to removeTask so that the task at that point in the list can be deleted SOLID Principle(s): Single Responsibility Principle (SRP)
+Application: Adding the int parameter to RemoveTask has the same responsibility as editing the task which follows the SRP rule.
+It's extending the responsibility.
+Benefits: This change makes sure that the class is following the SOLID principle and has a clear interface which makes the responsibility of each class clear.

+Changed the relationship between TaskList class to Task class from inheritance to composition SOLID Principle(s): Dependency Inversion Principle (DIP)
+Application: By changing the relationship from inheritance to composition, the code adheres to DIP.
+The TaskList class now relies on the abstraction of the Task class without being directly coupled to its concrete implementation.
+Benefits: This change fosters flexibility and maintainability.
+TaskList depends on the interface provided by Task (abstraction) rather than inheriting specific implementations.
+This reduces the dependency on concrete details, making it easier to extend and modify the system.

+Added a User class that is sort of the central class of the program.
+It enables the user to login, puts the user’s tasks into a vector from a file, and sets and gets the list of tasks
+SOLID Principle(s): Single Responsibility Principle (SRP)
+Application: The introduction of the User class follows SRP by centralizing user-related functionalities.
+Benefits: This change enhances modularity and maintainability.
+The User class serves as a central hub for user-specific actions, such as login and task retrieval, providing a clear and coherent interface for managing user-related concerns.

 > During the meeting with your reader you will discuss:
  > * How effective your last sprint was (each member should talk about what they did)